Charles Scott (governor): Early life and family

-Charles Scott was born in 1739, probably in April, in the part of Goochland County, Virginia, that is now Powhatan County.
+Charles Scott was born in 1739, probably in April, in then vast Goochland County, Virginia, which later became Cumberland County in 1748, and some of which in 1775 became Powhatan County.
 His father, Samuel Scott, was a farmer and member of the Virginia House of Burgesses.
 His mother, whose name is not known, died most likely around 1745.
 Scott had an older brother, John, and three younger siblings, Edward, Joseph, and Martha.
 He received only a basic education from his parents and in the rural Virginia schools near his home.

 Shortly after his father died in 1755, Scott was apprenticed to a carpenter.
 In late July 1755, a local court was preparing to place him with a guardian, but in October, before the court acted, Scott enlisted in the Virginia Regiment.
 He was assigned to David Bell's company.
 During the early part of the French and Indian War, he won praise from his superiors as a frontier scout and woodsman.
 Most of his fellow soldiers were undisciplined and poorly trained, allowing Scott to stand out and quickly rise to the rank of corporal.
 By June 1756, he had been promoted to sergeant.

 Many biographies state that Scott served under George Washington in the Braddock Expedition, a failed attempt to capture Fort Duquesne from the French.
 This, however, is unlikely.
-There is no record of his claiming participation and his enlistment in the Virginia Regiment occurred after the date of the battle.
+There is no record of his claiming participation and his enlistment in the Virginia Regiment occurred after the expedition ended.
 For most of 1756 and the early part of 1757, he divided his time between Fort Cumberland and Fort Washington, conducting scouting and escort missions.
-In April 1757, David Bell was relieved of his command as part of a general downsizing of Washington's regiment, and Scott was assigned to Captain Robert McKenzie at Fort Pearsall.
+In April 1757, Bell was relieved of his command as part of a general downsizing of Washington's regiment, and Scott was assigned to Captain Robert McKenzie at Fort Pearsall.
 In August and September, Washington sent Scott and a small scouting party on two reconnaissance missions to Fort Duquesne in preparation for an assault on that fort, but the party learned little on either mission.
 In November, Scott was part of the Forbes Expedition that captured the fort.
 He spent the latter part of the year at Fort Loudoun, where Washington promoted him to ensign.